 This is a TAS of FDS Super Mario Bros.
 2, specifically of the letter worlds.
-You can play the secret letter worlds after getting 8 stars on the title screen, and you can access them by pressing A+Start on the controller at the title screen--as such, getting 8 stars is required before being able to play the movie, which can be done by using Game Genie codes, playing a regular warps TAS 8 times, or any other method of your choosing.
-This TAS uses the warpzones in A-2 and B-4 to reach the end of D-4 as quickly as possible, starting from A-1.
+You can play the secret letter worlds after getting 8 stars on the title screen, and you can access them by pressing A+Start on the controller at the title screen--as such, getting 8 stars is required before being able to play the movie, which means this TAS starts with an unclean SRAM state.
+This means a verification movie is required, which can be found here: https://tasvideos.org/UserFiles/Info/638008645247617084 The linked movie gets the required SRAM state this TAS uses to start directly in world A.

 During the creation of this TAS, I investigated the possibility of big Mario being faster than small, as big Mario can perform crouch clips in B-4 and D-4, and bullet bill glitch in D-3 to save a significant amount of the time lost getting the mushroom.
 However, the small Mario TAS ended up being 26 frames faster, so I went with that route instead.